 Dingle Lighthouse Walk

 For the more adventurous the walk to the lighthoues, is possible from the town or you can park close to Skelligs Hotel.
 Locals call this walk the ‘’Banks’’, walking it will take you along the coast through farmers fields packed with cows and woolly pigs (Sheep – my wife later informed me).
-The animals were’nt bothered with people or their dogs.
+The animals were not bothered by people or their dogs.

 For the more adventurous the walk to the lighthoues, is possible from the town or you can park close to Skelligs Hotel.
 Locals call this walk the ‘’Banks’’, walking it will take you along the coast through farmers fields packed with cows and woolly pigs (Sheep – my wife later informed me).
-The animals were’nt bothered with people or their dogs.
+The animals were not bothered by people or their dogs.

 Hussy’s Tower